23396784/azure-object-detection-tracking/README_Computer_Vision.md

 **Author**: Victor Prefa, MD
 **Program**: Master of Data Science & Business Analytics, Deakin University (Distinction)
-**Course**: SIG788 – Engineering AI Solutions
+**Course**: Engineering AI Solutions

 ## Clinical Relevance

-With 17+ years of clinical experience, I bring unique perspective to healthcare computer vision applications—understanding both the technical requirements and clinical realities of deploying AI in medical settings.
+With over 17 years of clinical experience, I bring a unique perspective to healthcare computer vision applications—understanding both the technical requirements and the clinical realities of deploying AI in medical settings.

 ## License

 Educational project.
-Available as reference for computer vision concepts and Azure AI implementations.
+Available as a reference for computer vision concepts and Azure AI implementations.